yumauri/effector-storage/src/query/README.md

 ## URL change method

-There are few ways to change URL query string in modern world, you can use one of these four:
+There are a few ways to change a URL query string; you can use one of these four:

 - `pushState` — uses [history.pushState](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState) call, it doesn't reload page, and adds new history item.
 - `replaceState` — uses [history.replaceState](https://developer.mozilla.org/en-US/docs/Web/API/History/replaceState) call, it doesn't reload page, and _doesn't_ add new history item.